 Career ExplorationCareer exploration is an opportunity for you to examine your options and make decisions about where you want to go with your career.
-Here is a copy of a career exploration guide to assist you in collecting the data.
+Here is a Word or fill-in-able PDF of the career exploration guide to assist you in collecting the data.

 Sample Career Exploration Questions